Menu

 Our Management Board

-Thriving Queensland Kids Partnership is governed by a Management Board who account to our partners and the ARACY Board.
+Queensland Kids Partnership is governed by a Management Board who account to our partners and the ARACY Board.
 The team of Queensland-based leaders oversees performance, budget, staffing, risk and operations, keeping us on track to:

 • deliver our priorities effectively, equitably and efficiently